 - A. City Sewer System Connection Loans.
 The City offers municipal loans that allow property owners to pay sewer connection and conversion charges in installments over periods of 5, 10, or 20 years. - Allowable Expenses.
 This loan can be used to finance line and branch charges, sewer conversion fees, and system development charges (SDCs). - 2.
 Borrowing Limit.
 There is no borrowing limit. - 3.
 Eligibility.
 This loan is available to owner(s) of record for the property that is subject to the PCC.
 In cases of contract purchasers, the purchasers must demonstrate that they are legally authorized to encumber the property with a primary lien.
-There are no pre-qualifications based on income or credit history. - Application Process.
+There are no pre-qualifications based on income or credit history. - 4.
+Application Process.
 The applicant will receive loan contract upon request via email or telephone conversation.
 No down payment is required. - 5.
 Interest Rate and Service Charges.
 The City finances this loan by selling improvement bonds at favorable interest rates.
 Prior to the bond sale, the City charges an interim interest rate which reflects bond market conditions.
 After the bond sale, the installment interest is fixed at a permanent rate equal to the true interest cost of the bonds plus a financing rate set by City Council.
 The City calculates separate interest rates for each of the 5, 10, or 20-year loan terms.
 Each bill includes a billing fee which may be adjusted at any time without notice. - 6.
 Installment Calculation and Monthly Bill.
 Loan installments will be calculated on an equal monthly payment basis.
 Each installment will consist of the loan principal, interest calculated based on the interest rate, plus an account service charge.
-All payments will be applied first to service charges, then to penalties, then to interest, and finally to principal.
+All payments will be applied first to service charges, then to penalties, then to interest, and finally to principal. - 7.
+Contract.
+The contract must be signed by all owners of record for the property.